plexsystems/konstraint/docs/cli/konstraint_doc.md

 ### Options

 ```
   -h, --help               help for doc
+      --include-comments   Include comments from the rego source in the documentation
       --no-rego            Do not include the Rego in the policy documentation
   -o, --output string      Output location (including filename) for the policy documentation (default "policies.md")
       --url string         The URL where the policy files are hosted at (e.g. https://github.com/policies)
 ```

 ### SEE ALSO